 We have a Chrome app called Snapverter that is used for converting files to be accessible.
-A trial version of Snapverter is available here.
+A trial version of Snapverter is available Chrome Web Store.

 (Note: Some publishers secure their content where they may not be allowed to be converted.
 In this case you will have to contact the publisher to see if they have an accessible version of the publication)

 For more information about getting the best OCR results, please read How to get the best OCR results.

 If you have Snapverter